iapyeh/GGeditor/docs/how2Readthedocs.rst

 How to the Readthedocs (RTD)
 ****************************

+The \ |LINK1|\  is an awesom place to host your documentation of projects in the Github as well as other repositories.

-This is a simple guideline to help GGeditor users to set up a basic project of the RTD.
+This is a simple guideline to help the GGeditor users to set up a basic project of the RTD.
 I have no idea if this is the best practice, it just works for me.

 #.
 You got to create a Google Docs document and bind it to the “docs/index.rst” in the Github repository.
 #.
 You got to insert markups of “toctree” table in the index.rst.